BigSoftVideo/CAVA360VR2.0/docs/README.md

-## Commands and shortcuts for VR
+## Commands and shortcuts for VR mode

-This two diagrams list all the commands and shortcuts that are possible in VR.
+These two diagrams list all the commands and shortcuts that are possible in VR.

 ![Right controller](media/Right.png)